wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_deb.rst

 4. (Optional) Disable the Wazuh updates:

-  It is recommended that the Wazuh repository be disabled in order to prevent accidental upgrades.
+  We recommend maintaining the Wazuh Manager version greater or equal than Wazuh Agents.
+If a Wazuh Agent has a greater version, it is possible message sending misunderstandable for the Wazuh Manager caused by some new feature.
+Because of this, we recommended to disable the Wazuh repository in order to prevent accidental upgrades.
 To do this, use the following command:

   .. code-block:: console